sonderingink/GrammarLessonPassiveActivePartThree/README.md

 # GrammarLessonPassiveActivePartThree
- Grammar Lesson explaining how to make sentences written in the active voice.
+ Grammar Lesson explaining how to make sentences written in the active voice using subjects, verbs, and objects.